sandak1ng/WaypointAI/README.md

 "L" = Move Gate 2 (Furthest from you)

-My final tech demo involves a combination of everything I learnt from before, I got the idea from a tutorial that I watched on youtube[2], I created a player which can interact with the nav mesh and you can move around using the mouse buttons, the idea behind this was for the player to become a movable object and make the red enemy agents repath however I wasn't able to achieve this.
+My final tech demo involves a combination of everything I learnt from before, I got the idea from a tutorial that I watched on youtube[2], I created a player which can interact with the nav mesh and you can move around using the mouse buttons I used raycasting for this[3], the idea behind this was for the player to become a movable object and make the red enemy agents repath however I wasn't able to achieve this, you will notice there are two .exe's for the final demo, the reason for this was to allow you to see what was going on in the scene without the camera attached to the player.

+Controls for the final demo for submission:

+Using mouse to click to your destination

 I believe nav meshes are very efficient because they are simple enough to implement that you save so much time and can focus on other features of the game or even polish it even more to create more intelligent movement such as rotation, random movement between destinations etc. however on the other case, the only practical benefit to using waypoint graphs is where you want to restrict movement to exact lines rather than certain areas like nav mesh meaning that it is moderately cheaper to operate.